LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

 *   **With Reserved Instances (50% discount):** ~$7.5M/month.

 ### Semantic Caching
 LLM inference is deterministic (mostly) and expensive.
 If User A asks "What is the capital of France?" and User B asks the same 1 second later, we shouldn't re-run the GPU.
+See the [Semantic Caching Logic](#semantic-caching-logic) diagram.

 *   **Layer:** Redis / ElastiCache (Vector Enabled).
 *   **Logic:**
     1. Embed the incoming prompt using a small, fast model (Titan Embeddings).